federicobetti99/Global-Convergence-in-RL/README.md

 num_episodes = 10000
 gamma = 0.8
 batch_size = 1 # except for two stages algorithm
-alpha = 0.001 # for first order methods, alpha = 1e-4 for SCRN
+alpha = 0.01 # for first order methods, alpha = 1e-4 for SCRN
-lambda_ = 1e-5  # for entropy regularized objectives
 test_freq = 50  # and 100 episodes of testing to get estimates of objective and gradient
 ```
-Be aware that running the script above and terminating the procedure:
+Be aware that running the script above and terminating the procedure takes a
-1. Takes a very long time, as 10 averages are carried out (approximately 7-8 hours, depending on the environment).
+very long time, as 10 averages are carried out
-2. Overwrites the dictionaries stored in the `results` folder.
+(approximately 7-8 hours, depending on the environment).

 Hence, should you just want to visualize the obtained results without loading new ones,
 we suggest to directly utilize the notebook `plots.ipynb`.